 As for sewing machine needles, I like to see what I have on hand at-a-glance.

 And I don’t enjoy rummaging through a box looking for the right needle for the job.
-So I thought that this makes a pretty nifty storage idea for my needles:

-UPDATE: Click HERE for a BRILLIANT, BRILLIANT idea for needle storage!
+Click HERE for a BRILLIANT, BRILLIANT idea for needle storage!
 I am so doing this!
 Thanks, Laura!

 Fabric Storage Idea

-It’s no secret (even to non-sewers) that we sewists are easily seduced by fabric and more fabric…
+Finally, it’s no secret (even to non-sewers) that we sewists are easily seduced by fabric and more fabric…

 For many of us, there is simply no such thing as too much fabric.